oscarlab/graphene-tests/lighttpd/README.md

-# Lighttpd example
+# lighttpd example

-This directory contains an example for running Lighttpd (version 1.4.54) in Graphene, including the Makefile and a template for generating the manifest.
+This directory contains an example for running lighttpd (version 1.4.54) in Graphene, including the Makefile and a template for generating the manifest.
 The application is tested on Ubuntu 16.04, with both normal Linux and SGX platforms.

-# Installing from the Lighttpd source code
+# Installing from the lighttpd source code

-In this example, we build Lighttpd from the source code instead use an existing installation.
-To build Lighttpd on Ubuntu 16.04, please make sure that the following packages are properly installed:
+In this example, we build lighttpd from the source code instead of using an existing installation.
+To build lighttpd on Ubuntu 16.04, please make sure that the following packages are properly installed:

     sudo apt-get install -y build-essential apache2-utils

-After installing the packages, run `make` (non-debug) or `make DEBUG=1` (debug) in the directory to build and install Lighttpd.

 # Generating the manifest